 Welcome to the Milton and Carroll Petrie Department of Urology at the Icahn School of Medicine at Mount Sinai.
-As one of the largest academic urology departments in New York City, spread across The Mount Sinai Hospital, Mount Sinai Beth Israel, Mount Sinai West (formerly Mount Sinai Roosevelt), Mount Sinai St. Luke’s, Mount Sinai Brooklyn, and Mount Sinai Queens, we are a leader in our breadth of services, surgical skill, depth of clinical experience, outstanding outcomes, innovative programs of research and discovery, and training opportunities.
+As one of the largest academic urology departments in New York City, spread across The Mount Sinai Hospital, Mount Sinai Beth Israel, Mount Sinai West, Mount Sinai Morningside, Mount Sinai Brooklyn, and Mount Sinai Queens, we are a leader in our breadth of services, surgical skill, depth of clinical experience, outstanding outcomes, innovative programs of research and discovery, and training opportunities.

 Our team oversees numerous clinical trials exploring new diagnostic and treatment alternatives.
 We have a holistic approach toward healing and have a dedicated team providing alternative medical care, exercise, yoga, and meditation.
 Our female urology program is focused on urological diseases of women in all stages of life.
 Our men's health program addresses all health needs for men at one location.